Thank you for trusting me with the care of your patients.

 If your patient needs urgent care, they should be transported to the nearest hospital emergency department.

-As a solo practitioner servicing a large region, sustainability is always front of mind.
+As practitioners servicing a large region, sustainability is always front of mind.
 Safe working hours means better outcomes and safer surgery for patients.

 We conduct patient satisfaction surveys annually.
 In 2015 our patients told us that they weren’t always clear about the next step in treatment following their consultation.
 All patients now receive a printed plain English explanation of their problem and a plan for what they need to do next.
 You will receive a copy of this plan as part of my correspondence back to you after each consultation.